mojoelectrical/Mini-Projects/README.md

 # Projects

-This repository consists of random mini projects I created while learning the fundamentals
+This repository consists of random MINI projects I created while learning the fundamentals

 The py files were ran in Spyder(4.7).
 They were not tested on other applications